Brown Estate: Fire

-In June 2000, a fire broke out at the warehouse facility where Brown's wine library and a recently bottled 1998 vintage were stored.
-Except for sixteen bottles - two that went to wine critic Robert M. Parker, Jr. for review, two that went to Christie's for auction, and twelve that the Browns had stored at home - all of their 1998 zinfandel was destroyed, as were the remaining cases of their first two vintages.
-The lost 1998 vintage left the Browns out of the zinfandel market for a year, a setback that was mitigated by the help of restaurant and retail accounts that held space on their wine lists and shelves for the next vintage of Brown Zin.
+In June 2000, a fire broke out at their warehouse.
+Sixteen bottles survived - two that went to Robert M. Parker, Jr. for review, two that went to Christie's for auction, and twelve that the Browns stored at home - their 1998 zinfandel was destroyed, as were the remaining cases of their first two vintages.
+The Browns fell out of the zinfandel market for a year, a setback mitigated by the restaurant and retail accounts that held space on their wine lists and shelves for the next vintage.
 In response to the fire, the Browns accelerated the release of their 1999 Napa Valley zinfandel, which they showed at ZAP in 2001.
-The previous month, in December 2000, Parker gave the Brown 1998 Zinfandel a score of 90, noting that his review was "of academic interest only" since all of the wine had perished in the fire.
-The loss of the 1998 vintage has kept Brown Estate's Napa Valley Zinfandel bottlings on a perennially early release schedule.
+In December 2000, Parker gave the Brown 1998 Zinfandel a score of 90, noting that his review was "of academic interest only" since all of the wine had perished in the fire.
+The loss of the 1998 vintage kept Brown Estate's Napa Valley Zinfandel bottlings on an early release schedule.